Chronosymbolic Learning: Efficient CHC Solving with Symbolic Reasoning and Inductive Learning: Conclusion

 \section{Conclusion}

 In this work, we propose \name, a framework that can synergize reasoning-based techniques with data-driven CHC solving in a reciprocal manner.
-We also provide a simple yet effective instance of \name to show how it works and the potential of our proposed method.
-The experiment shows that on 288 widely-used arithmetic CHC benchmarks, our tool outperforms several state-of-the-art CHC solvers, including reasoning-based, synthesis-based, and induction-based methods.
+We also provide a simple yet effective instance of \name to demonstrate its functionality and showcase its potential.
+Our experiments, conducted on 288 commonly used arithmetic CHC benchmarks, reveal that our tool outperforms several state-of-the-art CHC solvers, encompassing reasoning-based, synthesis-based, and induction-based methods.